Consider the two nearly identical rookie seasons below:

 Shortly after taking the helm, Mauch expressed a need to improve the Twins’ defense and run production.xxiv The club did score slightly more in 1976, leading the AL in runs with a small-ball approach that emphasized sacrifice bunts and stolen bases.
 Unfortunately, they were also third in the AL in runs allowed, fueled by a league-leading 172 errors.
 Still, by closing the season with a 21-8 run, the Twins finished third in the division, just five games behind Kansas City.

 Hisle’s season mirrored the team’s offense.
 He led the Twins in RBIs with 96, while hitting 14 homers and batting .272.
-On June 4, he became the fourth player in Twins’ history to hit for the cycle.
+On June 4, he became the third player in Twins’ history to hit for the cycle.
 Yet he also laid down 11 sacrifice bunts and stole 31 bases, both career highs.xxv Speed had always been part of Hisle’s arsenal, but Mauch gave him the green light.
 For example, on June 30, Hisle stole four bases against the Royals, a team record that he still held alone as of 2012.
 Small ball seemed to agree with Hisle – but he would come to flourish as a power hitter.

 The Twins spent much of 1977 in first place but collapsed down the stretch (something Mauch could remember most painfully from his 1964 Phillies).
 Their distant fourth-place finish disappointed fans, team, and Hisle himself, despite his personal success.
 Hisle started strongly and stayed consistent –his batting average never dipped below .290 after May 13.
 He finished at .302– the only time he hit .300 over a full season in the majors – and led the AL with 119 RBIs.
 His 28 home runs also placed him among the league’s top 10.
 He made the American League All-Star squad for the first time and got some votes for Most Valuable Player.